The IGFA Light Tackle Invitational

-It is the responsibility of each team to provide the Tournament Committee which sufficient video evidence to verify the release of each catch, and the identity of each billfish released.
-The tournament supplied Daily Report Form must be completed and submitted along with your video footage, by boat, at the designated Sailfish Marina Dock no later than 120 minutes (2 hours) after “Lines Out” on each day of fishing.
+It is the responsibility of each team to provide the tournament officials which sufficient video evidence to verify the release of each catch, and the identity of each billfish released.
+The tournament supplied daily catch report must be completed and submitted along with your video footage at the designated Sailfish Marina location no later than 120 minutes (2 hours) after “Lines Out” on each day of fishing.

 - Video Requirement: All billfish releases must be verified in a continuous video footage sequence, from the time video evidence confirms identification of the fish, until the leader is touched and then cut at the time of release.
+Failure to qualify species and release of fish will result in disqualification of fish.
 Each team is responsible for providing their own video camera and the appropriate media to record video footage that documents the releases on their boat.
 The preferred video formats are SD cards.

 - Video/Content Release: Video footage submitted becomes property of the IGFA and may be used for all promotional purposes.
 All registered captains, anglers and occupants of their boats consent that tournament officials may use all video content without payment or restriction.

 - Release Confirmation: All billfish releases (time of release) must be radioed/phoned to the tournament score keeper; time on SD card is not official tournament time.
-Each release will be audibly verified on the VHF.
+Each release will be audibly verified on the VHF via Channel 79.
 It is the responsibility of each boat to have a sufficient VHF radio and/or cellular phone.
 Tournament standings will be reported on the radio at the start and conclusion of each day.
 Live scoring via internet will be available throughout the tournament.
-Also, a scoreboard will be posted at Sailfish Marina daily.

-- If fish are being fought at “Lines Out” time, the captain MUST report the number of fish hooked up and only those fish, if successfully released,
+- If fish are being fought at “Lines Out” time, the captain MUST report the number of fish hooked up before lines out, and only those fish, if successfully released,

-- Disputes & Protests– All disputes will be settled by the Tournament Committee.
+- Disputes & Protests– All disputes will be settled by the tournament officials.
 All decisions are final.